How are the CAD models organized?

 The Long Answer

-Here's an example of a commonly layered model that has two floor levels:
+Here's an example of a commonly tagged model that has two floor levels:

-Here is an example of disabling layers and how they can reveal/disable certain aspects:
+Here is an example of disabling tags and how they can reveal/disable certain aspects:

-In the above image, the ceiling layer is enabled as visible; in the image below the ceiling layer is disabled (or not visible).
+In the above image, the ceiling tag is enabled as visible; in the image below the ceiling tag is disabled (or not visible).

 Geometry Organization